 There is an “ID requirement” in Tunisia.
 This means that you must carry proof of identity on you at all times.
 For British nationals, this is a valid original British passport.
 This is a legal requirement.
 Copies of passports cannot be carried.

-In case they extend their stay to more than three months, they must apply for a residence permit (carte de séjour, see below for more information).
+In case you extend your stay to more than three months, you must apply for a residence permit (carte de séjour, see below for more information).

 Driving licences and vehicles